chelseavalentine/Notes/README.md

 # Notes

-This repository acts as my personal reference for the different languages, libraries, frameworks, and software that I encounter.
+This repository acts as my personal reference for the different languages, libraries, frameworks, and software that I learn.